Core Rules of Play

 |---|---|---|

-Adjusting: When Physical Armor reaches 0, spend 5 minutes “Adjusting” to restore half its value (once before repair is required).
+Adjusting: When Physical Armor reaches 0, spend 5 minutes adjusting it to restore half its value.
+This works once before repair at the forge is required.

 | Type | Armor Bonus | Restrictions |